bramdanneels/IntroOmicsPract/Practicals/03_GenomeAssembly.md

 Activate the QC environment created in practical 2: `conda activate QC`.
 Then, run FastQC on all four files, download the files, and look at the reports.

+> If you have problems downloading the files, you can find the relevant files in [this folder](../Outputs).

 <details>
 <summary>How many reads are in this dataset, and how long are the reads?</summary>